 Keeping the audit committee's agenda focused on its core responsibilities-oversight of financial reporting and compliance, internal controls, and internal and external auditors-is essential to the committee's effectiveness.
-Beyond these duties, audit committees at colleges and universities oversee a growing plethora of other institutional risks, compounding the workload challenge and making efficiency paramount.
+Beyond these duties, audit committees at NFPs oversee a growing plethora of other organizational risks, compounding the workload challenge and making efficiency paramount.
 As the role and responsibilities of the audit committee continue to expand and evolve, the committee should regularly reassess its composition, independence, and leadership to ensure they are keeping pace and to mitigate the risk of "agenda overload."
-The committee-with input from management and auditors, as appropriate- should conduct self-evaluations annually.
+The committee-with input from management and auditors, as appropriate - should conduct selfevaluations annually.

-In our interactions with institutions across the country, we sometimes hear that evaluating the audit committee's effectiveness in a sector as specialized as higher education and in the context of each institution's unique operating environment can be difficult.
-Compared with corporate audit committees-which are often highly regulated and for whom industry benchmarking, executive education, and networking opportunities are commonplace-college and university audit committees have a nontraditional focus and scope (e.g., not-for-profit accounting, research compliance, etc.) and are generally unregulated and more insular, complicating the determination of what is "optimal."
-External and internal auditors, as well as industry organizations such as the Association of Governing Boards of Universities and Colleges (AGB) and the AICPA, may offer relevant and objective guidance.
-Moreover, the higher education sector is perhaps the most collegial in the U.S., with peer institutions frequently sharing insights, so there may be opportunities to learn from and collaborate with similar institutions.
+In our interactions with organizations across the country, we sometimes hear that evaluating the audit committee's effectiveness in the context of each NFP's unique mission and operating environment can be difficult.
+Compared with corporate audit committees-which are often highly regulated and for whom industry benchmarking, executive education, and networking opportunities are commonplace-NFP audit committees have a nontraditional focus and scope (e.g., not-for-profit accounting, research compliance, etc.) and are generally unregulated and more insular, complicating the determination of what is "optimal."
+External and internal auditors, as well as industry organizations such as the AICPA, may offer relevant and objective guidance.
+Moreover, there may be opportunities to learn from and collaborate with audit committees at similar NFPs.